 So you want to learn how to ferment huh?
-I’ve been fermenting for many years now, and I’ve got several tips to help you get started!
+Are you super pumped?
+You should be!
+Fermenting vegetables is fun and delicious.
+Which makes the best kind of hobby if you ask me!
 Before we begin to Ferment Vegetables, we need to pick up some supplies!

 My suggestion is to use equipment that will allow for gas to escape, such as an airlock.

-If you don’t allow gas to escape, you’ll have to burp your ferments every day to every couple of days.
+If you don’t allow gas to escape like with an airlock or cheesecloth, you’ll have to burp your ferments every day to every couple of days.

 - Mason Jars are widely used by most and a preferred container.